hoffmanap/housinggrowth/README.md

 - Parsed nested/JSON-like fields — `taxAssessments` (growth) for the latest county-assessed value; `features` (growth) for garage, fireplace, cooling, room count, and garage spaces.
 - Normalized inconsistent boolean fields (`ownerOccupied` had mixed `True`/`False`/`"1.0"`/`"0.0"` string representations).
 - Computed a floor-area ratio (finished/building sqft ÷ lot sqft) as a density proxy for both sources.
-- Built three parallel aggregates for the central core — single-family only, multifamily only, and both combined — by zip and by year, so the front-end toggle has real precomputed numbers to switch between rather than recalculating on the fly.
+- Built three parallel aggregates for the central core — single-family only, multifamily only, and both combined — by zip and by year, feeding a live toggle on the dashboard.
 - Sale price was evaluated and excluded from both datasets — it's recorded for under 2% of growth-area parcels and only 7 of 670 central-core single-family parcels (the rest are `$0` placeholders for "no qualifying sale on file").
 County-assessed value is used instead throughout.
+- A small number of growth-area parcels (81, under 0.5% of the file) carry coordinates well outside El Paso County — clear geocoding errors.
+These are excluded from the map visualization only; they remain part of every count and calculation elsewhere in the report.

-**Front end:** A single self-contained HTML file — no build step, no server, and now no external script dependency at all.
-Chart.js is embedded directly in the file rather than loaded from a CDN, so it can't silently fail to load.
+**Front end:** A single self-contained HTML file — no build step, no server, no external script dependency.
+Chart.js is embedded directly in the file rather than loaded from a CDN.
 The hero map is a hand-built canvas scatter of every growth-area parcel by real latitude/longitude, with period and zip filters and hover tooltips.
-All data is embedded as JSON in the page, so the whole thing genuinely works offline once downloaded (only the Google Fonts stylesheet is external, and the page falls back to system fonts gracefully if that's unreachable).
+All data is embedded as JSON in the page, so the whole thing works offline once downloaded (only the Google Fonts stylesheet is external, and the page falls back to system fonts gracefully if that's unreachable).

-**Design:** Same desert-survey/parcel-ledger aesthetic — rust (2010–2014) vs. turquoise (2020–2025) for growth-area period comparisons, gold vs. plum for growth-suburbs-vs-central-core macro comparisons.
+**Design:** A desert-survey/parcel-ledger aesthetic — rust (2010–2014) vs. turquoise (2020–2025) for growth-area period comparisons, gold vs. plum for growth-suburbs-vs-central-core macro comparisons.

 ---

 ## Key findings

-### 1. Growth-area construction fell 32% overall — but the Far East never actually collapsed
+### 1. Growth-area construction fell 32% overall — but the Far East is still the engine
 Total new single-family homes across the four growth tracts fell from 10,172 (2010–2014) to 6,941 (2020–2025) — a 31.8% decline.

 | Tract | Name | 2010–2014 | 2020–2025 | Change |